pushrocks/smartuniverse/readme.md

 Think WhatsApp, but for your microservices architecture.
 It allows your services to securely talk to each other in **private, shielded channels** without having to expose anything to the outside world.
 This allows the use of **reactive programming across your entire stack**.

+### Server side
+every universe has a server that manages messages.
+Think Kafka, but without Kafka.

 ```typescript
 import * as smartuniverse from '@pushrocks/smartuniverse';